crossclassify/xc-sdk-ios/README.md

 ## Setup Example Apps locally
 1. Clone or download the project
-2. Run terminal on the project folder
+2. Run the terminal on the project folder
 3.  ```pod install```
 4. Open .xcworkspace file
 5. Copy the `GoogleService-Info.plist` file to these paths:
     - ./Example/FirebaseSwiftUI/FirebaseSwiftUI
     - ./Example/FirebaseUIKit/FirebaseUIKit
-6. Change the `siteId` and `apiKey` of crossclassify instances places in:
+6. Change the `siteId` and `apiKey` of CrossClassify instances placed in:
     - ./Example/FirebaseSwiftUI/FirebaseSwiftUI/CrossClassifyInstance.swift
     - ./Example/FirebaseUIKit/FirebaseUIKit/CrossClassifyInstance.swift
 6. Build and run (FirebaseSwiftUI or FirebaseUIKit target).

 ## SDK Integration Guide

-To make it easy for you to get started with crossclassify SDK, here's the list of next steps:
+To make it easy for you to get started with CrossClassify SDK, here's the list of the next steps:

 1. [Install the CrossClassify SDK](https://github.com/crossclassify/xc-sdk-ios/#step-1-install-the-crossclassify-sdk)
 2. [Import the CrossClassify module](https://github.com/crossclassify/xc-sdk-ios/#step-2-import-the-crossclassify-module)